Skip to main content

-14 Avenue N.W. was identified for road rehabilitation in 2021 and is now part of the Major Road Reconstruction Program to address aging infrastructure, improve safety, and enhance accessibility for all users.
+14 Avenue N.W. was identified for road rehabilitation in 2021.
+It is now part of the Major Road Reconstruction Program to address aging infrastructure, improve safety, and enhance accessibility for all users.
 The project was deferred in 2022 due to funding and a need to conduct further engagement with the community to align the design with community needs and aspirations.

 This provides an opportunity to build on the feedback we have already received from the community (2021 What We Heard Report) and continue exploring ideas to improve the existing infrastructure along and across the corridor.